tayyabtahir143/Openshift-UPI-Installation/README.md

 ![Starting workers node](Images/15.gif)

-Verify if there is any certificate pending? if yes, approve them with the following command.
+Verify if there is any certificate pending?
+If yes, approve them with the following command.

 Check:
 ```bash